Threshold and quasi-stationary distribution for the SIS model on networks: Approximating the SIS model

-where $q$ is one less than the mean degree, i.e., $q = \sum_{ij}A_{ij}/n - 1$.
+where $q$ is one less than the mean degree, i.e., $q = \sum_{ij}A_{ij}/n - 1$, and we use $\sqrt{K-1}$ because there are $K-1$ transitions from $S^{(K)}$ to $S^{(1)}$.
 This choice clearly meets our temporal scaling requirements: $1/\gamma$ tends to zero as $K$ gets large and additionally $K/\gamma$ tends to infinity, and thus we obtain a more fine-grained resolution over a wider range of times as $K$ increases.
+Of course, using $\sqrt{K}$ would work as well.

 Additionally, note that the number of infections arriving at a node per unit time scales linearly with $\beta q$, whereas the number of decay events at a node (where $S^{(x+1)}$ decays to $S^{(x)}$) scales linearly with $\gamma$.
 For these to scale equivalently, and hence for the timescales of infections and decays to match, we require that $\gamma$ is proportional to $\beta q$.
-Equation~\eqref{eq:gamma} matches our desiderata, although of course, it is not the only such choice.
+Equation~\eqref{eq:gamma} matches our desiderata, although of course it is not the only such choice.